GPGN268/SP2025-FP07-glaciermelt/README.md

 ## Data Sets:
 **We are unsure about these datasets, we are having a really hardtime finding usable data - these did not have data we were able to download but kept them because they are the only ones we have**
+- See data folder for downloaded data, and see notebooks folder for data analysis

 - [ESA Sea furcace Salinity](https://catalogue.ceda.ac.uk/uuid/ecc355e395ed4c5597c613ae7f9c53b0/)
 - [OSCAR Surface Currents](https://podaac.jpl.nasa.gov/dataset/OSCAR_L4_OC_INTERIM_V2.0)
 - [NASA Earthdata - Greenland Icesheet](https://cmr.earthdata.nasa.gov/search/concepts/C2548143452-FEDEO.html)